jdpooleparty/YouTube-Transcribe-AI/readme.md

 # Bonus
-_summarize_transcript_gpt.py can be retrofitted to automate GPT summaries using Open API.
-Let me know if there is interest in a similar program that automates GPT integration_
+_summarize_transcript_gpt.py_ can be retrofitted to automate GPT summaries using Open API.
+Let me know if there is interest in a similar program that automates GPT integration.